Skip to content

 Beyond the island that holds Taranto’s old town, the Via Appia runs alongside the steelworks that blight Taranto’s landscape and reputation.
 Photo copyright the Puglia Guys for the Big Gay Puglia Guide.
 Travel and city guides to Italy’s Puglia region.

 The ILVA steelworks is a large industrial complex, one of the largest steel production facilities in Europe.
-It was founded in the 1960s and has undergone several expansions over the years.
-The complex includes a number of facilities for producing iron and steel, including coke ovens, blast furnaces, steelmaking furnaces, and rolling mills.
+It was founded in 1965 under the name Italsider and has undergone several expansions over the years.
+The complex – one of the world’s largest iron and steel works – includes a number of facilities for iron and steel production: coke ovens, blast furnaces, steelmaking furnaces, and rolling mills.

 The steelworks has a long history of environmental controversies.
 It has faced legal challenges related to the emission of pollutants and the management of hazardous waste and became the subject of a national scandal involving allegations of environmental crimes, corruption, and mismanagement.